barracudanetworks/ngf-automation/contrib/azure/powershell/multisubudrupdate/README.md

 4a. v2 additional step version of the script find your Application in the Azure AD section of the portal.
 Under that Application create a new Key and make a note of the value provided (as you cannot see this again)

 5. In Azure Automation (Create an account if necessary) create a new Powershell Workflow runbook and provide the content of UDR_Webhook.ps1 .
 Note the Workflow name should be edited to match the name you create in the portal
-6. In Azure Automation go into Modules and Browse the Gallery, then import the latest of the following;
+6. In Azure Automation go into Modules and Browse the Gallery, then import the latest of the following at least;
 		AzureRM.profile
 		AzureRM.resources
 		AzureRM.Network